 Can I Raise the Handlebars Without Adding or Removing Spacers?

-Yes, there are other ways to adjust the height of your handlebars if there are no spacers above the stem.
+Yes, if there are no spacers above the stem, there are other ways to adjust the height of your handlebars.
 One option is to flip the stem over, raising the handlebars slightly.
 Another option is to replace the stem with a higher rise.

 Can I Raise the Handlebars on My Specialized Road Bike?